DEADLINE EXTENDED TO JANUARY 31, 2017

 HOPKINSON: What type of work are you looking for?

 BELKHYR: We want to publish books that feel real, that feel like coming home.
 Books that add to the lexicon of human experience.
 There are so many rich, complex communities and cultures that are dehumanized and degraded due to the forces of system bigotry.
 There are so many stories that aren’t given space.
-Our mission is to create platforms and community for those on the margins—people of color, women, the queer community, the disabled community, the immigrant community, the Muslim and Jew community, anyone who exists within liminal space.
+Our mission is to create platforms and community for those on the margins—people of color, women, the disabled community, the immigrant community, the Muslim and Jew community, anyone who exists within liminal space.

 HOPKINSON: What are some of your favorite lit mags/journals?